krishnanlab/PecanPy/README.md

 ### Authors
 Renming Liu, Arjun Krishnan*

-*General correspondence should be addressed to AK at arjun@msu.edu.
+>*General correspondence should be addressed to AK at arjun@msu.edu.

 ### Funding
 This work was primarily supported by US National Institutes of Health (NIH) grants R35 GM128765 to AK and in part by MSU start-up funds to AK.

 ### Acknowledgements
-We thank Christopher A. Mancuso, Anna Yannakopoulos, and the rest of the [Krishnan Lab](https://www.thekrishnanlab.org) for valuable discussions and feedback on the software and manuscript.
-Thanks to [Charles T. Hoyt](https://github.com/cthoyt) for making the software `pip` installable.
+We thank [Christopher A. Mancuso](https://github.com/ChristopherMancuso), [Anna Yannakopoulos](http://yannakopoulos.com/), and the rest of the [Krishnan Lab](https://www.thekrishnanlab.org/team) for valuable discussions and feedback on the software and manuscript.
+Thanks to [Charles T. Hoyt](https://github.com/cthoyt) for making the software `pip` installable and for an extensive code review.

 ### References